-Welcome to the Connecticut PALS, ACLS and BLS related page of medical statistics.
-Please take a few minutes to learn more about public health in Connecticut.
+Take a few minutes to learn more about public health in Connecticut here:

 How is Connecticut Unique?

-Continuing the trend of good health, Connecticut has the lowest rate of both adult and childhood obesity in the Northeastern Region.
-The adult obesity rate is twenty-three percent (23%) and the childhood obesity rate is twenty-five point seven (25.7%).
-The regional averages are twenty-five point eighty-six percent (25.86%) and twenty-nine point sixty-one percent (29.61%).
+Continuing the trend of good health, Connecticut has the lowest rate of both adult and childhood obesity in the Northeast.
+The adult obesity rate is 23%, and the childhood obesity rate is 25.7%.
+The regional averages are 25.86% and 29.61%.
+Connecticut is easily one of the healthiest states in the Northeast.

 - Police Officer Saves Life

 Feb 09, 2016 -- Milford Police Officer, Paul Mazzara, was first on scene on a call to Snow Apple Lane where a resident's heart had stopped.
 Mazzara began CPR and continued until other emergency responders arrived on scene.
 The resident's heart began pumping again as a result of the CPR and was transported to the hospital.
 The resident is reportedly in stable condition thanks to Mazzara's quick response.